 Things to watch out for in gluten-free London

-Unmarked menus - some restaurants are very gluten-free friendly but don’t mark the options on their menus (booooo!).
-This should be changing soon with the introduction of the new Food Allergen Regulations.
-In the meantime, ask your waiter what they would recommend!
+Unmarked menus: some restaurants are very gluten-free friendly but don’t mark the options on their menus (booooo!).
+So, ask your waiter what they would recommend.

-Gluten-free option - some menus will mark a meal as a ‘gluten-free option’.
-This means that it isn’t actually gluten-free, but they can adjust the ingredients easily for you.
-Just make sure specify that you want it gluten-free!
+Gluten-free option: some menus will mark a meal as a ‘gluten-free option’.
+This means that it isn’t gluten-free, but they can adjust the ingredients easily for you.
+Just make sure to specify that you want it gluten-free.

-Allergy vs intolerant - many restaurants will ask if you have an allergy if you indicate you want a gluten-free meal.
-They are just checking if you are coeliac so their chef can take extra precautions with the area the food is prepared in.
-If you are intolerant (like me!) or opt not to eat gluten, just let them know.
+Allergy vs intolerant: many restaurants will ask if you have an allergy if you indicate you want a gluten-free meal.
+They are checking if you are coeliac so their chef can take extra precautions with the preparation of your food.
+Just let them know if you are intolerant (like me) or opt not to eat gluten.